QuentinRa/blog.quentinra.dev/info/sql/index.md

 >
 > To make it simple, this is a table storing data.
 Some are saying this is a library of databases.
 To call a table in a schema, do `schema.table`.
 >
-> * For an user, this is the list of its tables, views, constraints
+> * For a user, this is the list of its tables, views, constraints
 > * For a database, this is the table **INFORMATION_SCHEMA** (TABLES, USERS, COLUMNS/DOMAINS, CHECK_CONSTRAINTS)
 >
 > This word is also used for requests 🧐: this is the selected tables, and the attributes.